MihlaliKota/Intro-To-HTML-CSS/README.md

 HTML is a programming language used to bring structure to a web page, as previously touched on.
 To mark different elements, we use tags which are enclosed in greater-than and less-than symbols.
 These tags come in two types: opening tags and closing tags.
 For example, the opening tag for a paragraph is `<p>` and the closing tag is `</p>`.

+These tags are like packages enclosing the content and essentially work together to define the element.
+There are special cases though where an element won't need an opening and closing tag.
+For example, a line break `<br>` is used to create a new line and doesn't require a closing tag.

+It is entirely possible to also have elements within elements and have them function.
+This called nesting.
+It allows you to apply multiple elements on one piece of content.

+When looking at HTML documents you'll start to realize that most HTML documents are just HTML elements nested within each other.